neimasilk/ronggo/Revitalizing_Papua_Kokas_Language_v2.md

 # Revitalizing the Endangered Papua Kokas Language: A Low-Resource NMT Approach using Transformers

 **Abstract**—The preservation of indigenous languages is a critical challenge in the digital age, particularly for under-resourced languages like Papua Kokas, spoken in the Fakfak regency of West Papua, Indonesia.
 This paper presents a Neural Machine Translation (NMT) system designed to facilitate the revitalization of the Papua Kokas language by enabling automatic translation from Indonesian.
 Utilizing a low-resource NMT approach, we employ Transfer Learning with a Transformer-based architecture.
 Specifically, we fine-tune the MarianMT model, originally pre-trained on a larger Indonesian-English corpus, using a manually curated dataset of 2,909 Indonesian-Kokas sentence pairs.
-Our experiments demonstrate the feasibility of this approach, achieving a peak BLEU score of **46.42**, indicating a high degree of translation quality despite limited data availability.
+Our experiments demonstrate the feasibility of this approach, achieving a peak BLEU score of **46.42** with MarianMT.
+Furthermore, we introduce preliminary benchmarks using the state-of-the-art **NLLB-200** model, establishing a modern baseline for future research.
 The system was further deployed into a web-based application to enable real-time translation, providing a scalable framework for digital preservation of endangered languages.

 **Keywords**—Neural Machine Translation, Low-Resource Languages, Transformers, MarianMT, Papua Kokas, Language Preservation.